SiewPingYeo/Scraping-Property-Listings-with-Beautiful-Soup/README.md

 The code can be adjusted accordingly to scrape numbe rof property listings you may need.

 ## Output:
-The extracted data is stored in a dataframe and exported as CSV for future use.
+The extracted data is stored in a dataframe and exported as CSV named property listings for future use.

 ## Possible Usage:
 1. Predicting property prices